uablrek/sdl-without-x11/README.md

 * Build with `libc` for `x86_64` (native)
 * Build with `musl` for both `x86_64` and `aarch64`
-* Some SDL tests, and works in qemu for both architectures with musl
+* Many SDL tests works in qemu for both architectures
 * `ScummVM` builds and starts
 * `kmscube` works

 Problems:

-* SDL tests segv's for native build
-* Mouse SDL tests doesn't work for `musl`
+* Mouse SDL tests doesn't work
 * Input (mouse, kbd) doesn't work for `ScummVM`
 * Audio is not tested
 * (much, much more...)